 Consult your specific chalk paint for other surfaces it can be used on.

 If you are a beginner, make sure your furniture piece is in working condition.
-Small scratches and grime are easy to correct, but drawers that don’t open and damaged corners may require more advanced repair.
-I always look for furniture that is in great working condition and just needs cosmetic improvements.
+Small scratches and grime are easy to correct, but drawers that don’t open, damaged corners and deep scratches may require more advanced repair.
+I always look for furniture projects that are in great working condition and just needs cosmetic improvements.

 What furniture painting supplies do you need?